 Buying bulk fruits and vegetables for preserving at home is an excellent way to extend your food budget and provide your family a healthy (and readily available) alternative to buying fresh or canned fruits and vegetables from the grocery store.

-So-called fresh fruits and vegetables purchased at the local grocery stores or superstores are often shipped in from far away commercial farms.
+Often, fruits and vegetables purchased at the local grocery stores or superstores are shipped in from far away commercial farms.
 There are a couple of problems with that.

 First shipped in fresh foods generally have to be harvested before they reach their peak in ripeness, which means that the true flavors (and nutrients) don't get a chance to fully develop.